Skip to main content

 • Model Library: Inherited risks include those communicated by the model provider.

-• Products: Inherited risks include provider-identified risks and risks arising out of Saidot’s legal and contractual analysis.
+• Product Library: Inherited risks include provider-identified risks and risks arising out of Saidot’s legal and contractual analysis.
 Provider-identified risks are risks highlighted by a product provider in the provider's published product documentation or in a provider's published risk framework descriptive of the specific product.

 All inherited risks appear automatically in the risk management overview.
 If a specific risk originates from multiple sources, it will appear separately for each source to support targeted and effective mitigation strategies.
 Users are responsible for reviewing these risks, assessing their relevance, and prioritising them based on the specific system's context of use.
 Irrelevant inherited risks can be deleted from the overview if they do not apply to the use case.